 Great Alne Railway Station The Great Western branch-line between Bearley and Alcester opened on Monday 4th September 1876.
 The railway and station were constructed by engineer William Clarke and Great Alne was orginally the only intermediate station on the Alcester line.
 It was closed to passengers in 1917 only to reopen again in 1922/3.
 Passenger use was stopped again in 1939, except for trains carrying workers for the Castle Maudslay Motor Company.
 The line closed completely in 1951.

 Alne Mill The mill is no longer working but was converted to luxury apartments in 1989.
 It lies about a quarter of a mile to the south of the village on Mill Lane.
 The lane is probably the Milnewey or Millway mentioned in 1541 and 1728.
 The Mill was considered to be worth five shillings in the Doomsday survey of 1086.

 Schools The old school was built in 1839 and was not vacated until the new school was built in 1965.
 Originally, however, the first school room for the village was attached to the church around 1836.
 The present school currently has about 116 pupils and has an excellent reputation in the area.
-The Old School has been used more recently by Warwickshire County Council as a Pupil Referral Unit, known as the Seymour Centre.
+The old school was used by Warwickshire County Council as a Pupil Referral Unit, known as the Seymour Centre.
 It has recently been sold and is now a residential property- Seymour House.

-The Playing Field Mr Theodore Neal, formerly of the Long House, Park Lane gave the field to residents of the parish in 1927 to be used as a playing field only free of charge.
+The Playing Field Mr Theodore Neal, formerly of the Long House, Park Lane gave the field to residents of the parish in 1927 to be used as a playing field only and free of charge.
 The Parish Council maintains the Recreation Ground.